barryvdh/laravel-translation-manager/readme.md

 Note: By default, only new strings are added.
 Translations already in the DB are kept the same.
 If you want to replace all values with the ones from the files, add the `--replace` (or `-R`) option: `php artisan translations:import --replace`

+### Find translations in source

+The Find command/button will look search for all php/twig files in the app directory, to see if they contain translation functions, and will try to extract the group/item names.
+The found keys will be added to the database, so they can be easily translated.
+This can be done through the webinterface, or via an Artisan command.

+    $ php artisan translations:find

 ### Export command

 The export command will write the contents of the database back to app/lang php files.